codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/ci-examples/run-unit-tests.md

 max-width="90%"
 %}

-In the first case we will run unit tests *before* creating the application docker image, while in the second case we will run unit tests
+In the first case, we run unit tests *before* creating the application docker image.
+In the second case, we run the unit tests
 *inside* the application Docker image.

-## The example Python/Go project
+## Example Python/Go project

 You can see the example project at [https://github.com/codefreshdemo/cf-example-unit-test](https://github.com/codefreshdemo/cf-example-unit-test){:target="\_blank"}.
 The repository contains two applications (Python and Go) with their respective unit tests.

 You can play with it locally by using Docker commands to package the applications.

-## Create a pipeline with Unit tests
+## Create a pipeline with unit tests

 Here is the whole pipeline: